f5devcentral/f5xc-emea-workshop/docs/class6/module1/lab7/lab7.rst

 4. Click **Save** ⇒ **Save version**

-After saving the scanner we find outselves in the **Playground** area.
-Here we can directly test all customer scanner against different text patterns.
+After saving the scanner we find ourselves in the **Playground** area.
+Here we can directly test all custom scanners against different text patterns.

-1. Enable the **Test** in for the **Internal Projects** scanner in the right side of the page.
+1. Enable **Test** for the **Internal Projects** scanner on the right-hand side of the page.

-2. In the message input part of the **Playground** enter the bellow text.
+2. In the message input area of the **Playground** enter the below text.

    .. code-block:: none

       Project Phoenix has the potential of taking over the world.
 This information should be kept private by all means and at any cost.

-3. The previous message got blocked, enter anything which is not **Phoenix** or **Scooby Doo** and the message will pass.
+3. The previous message was blocked.
+Enter anything that is not **Phoenix** or **Scooby Doo** and the message will pass.

 **Regex scanner**